Wolf Lake, Illinois

 Wolf Lake is an unincorporated community in Union County, Illinois, United States.
-The community is located on Illinois Route 3 between Aldridge to the north and Ware to the south.
+The community is located on Illinois Route 3 between the Big Muddy River to the north and Ware to the south.
 It is about 3 mi east of the Mississippi River.
 The nearest incorporated city to Wolf Lake is Jonesboro, which is about 10 mi southeast.
-Cape Girardeau, Missouri is about 10 mi to the south-southeast.
+Cape Girardeau, Missouri is about 10 mi to the south-southwest.
+Total population for Wolf Lake's ZIP code (62998) was 357 in 2020.